TasosY2K/zte-router-0day-rce/README.md

 +=========================================+
 ```

 First a check is made for an `encryption header` that indicates whether AES encryption is used.
 If AES is required (`encryption type 1 or 2`), it file is read in chunks, each chunk having a small `12‐byte header` (with length and an end marker).
 These encrypted chunks are accumulated into memory and AES in ECB mode with a 16‐byte key (padded or truncated) is used to decrypt them all at once.
 If encryption type is `2`, a `second encryption header` afterward is read, which usually indicates that the data is now just compressed.
+If encryption type is `0` no encryption is actually used.
 Finally, the data can be decompressed in `zlib` chunks and written into plaintext.
+For our config `encryption type 2` is used.

 Decription script:
 ```python